wyne/fasder/README.md

 Fasder is a modern reimagining of [clvv/fasd](http://github.com/clvv/fasd) that offers [zoxide](https://github.com/ajeetdsouza/zoxide)-style “frecent” (frequent + recent) access to files and directories.

-Pronounced like “faster”, Fasder tracks your most-used files and directories and lets you access them with minimal keystrokes.
+Fasder tracks your most-used files and directories and lets you access them with minimal keystrokes.
 Need to reopen your `.zshrc`?
 Just type `v zsh` from any directory.

 ### Key Benefits

 - Fast access: Open your frequently-used files and directories with just a few characters.
 - Minimal setup: Works out of the box with default aliases or customize it as you like.
+- Works anywhere: Paths are always expanded in full so you can access from any directory.
 - Powerful shortcuts: Built-in commands let you launch, edit, and navigate effortlessly.

 ### Examples